 The third exercise of Chapter 7 Maths Class 9 NCERT book covers a few more criteria for congruence of triangles.
 This exercise will mainly focus on SSS and RHS congruence rule.
 This exercise contains only 5 questions which are based on proof.
 To help students in their studies, here we have provided the solutions to all the questions in PDF format with detailed explanations.
 Students can download the NCERT Solutions for Class 9 Maths Chapter 7 Triangles Exercise 7.3 PDF, through the link provided further below in this page.
 Also, these solutions are provided by the best teachers.

-First, students should try to solve the Exercise problem 7.3 by their own self.
+To begin with, students should try to solve the Exercise problem 7.3 by their own selves.
 After that they should go through the solution pdf.
-Then they will get to know the best way of writing the answers that will help them in scoring more marks in annual Maths paper.
+This will assist them in getting to know the best way of writing the answers that will help them in scoring more marks in the annual Maths paper.
 Also, their doubts related to any particular question will get resolved.

 Students can also have a look at the NCERT Solutions of Class 9 for Science subject to know the answers to all the chapters with detailed explanations.

 Access other Exercise Solutions of Class 9 Maths Chapter 7 – Triangles

 Exercise 7.1 Solution 8 Questions (6 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.2 Solution 8 Questions (6 Short Answer Questions, 2 Long Answer Question)

 Exercise 7.4 Solution 6 Questions (5 Short Answer Questions, 1 Long Answer Question)

 Access Answers to NCERT Solutions for Class 9 Maths Chapter 7 – Triangles Exercise 7.3